 DNSChanger: DNSChanger is a malware that redirects end-users' DNS resolvers to a third party so they could inject advertising.
-This dataset was collected by the working group that, under government authority, operated replacement recursive resolvers while owners of infected computers were informed [50].
+This dataset was collected by the working group that, under government authority, operated replacement recursive resolvers while owners of infected computers were informed [58].
 It includes timing of all queries from end-user IP addresses with this malware as observed at the working group's recursive resolvers.
-We use this dataset to represent stub-to-recursive traffic, and select traffic to the busiest server (all-to-one) in § 5.3 and the traffic from all sources to all servers (all-to-all) in § 6.4.
+We use this dataset to represent stub-to-recursive traffic, and select traffic to the busiest server (all-to-one) in § IV-C and the traffic from all sources to all servers (all-to-all) in § VI-D. (We know of no public sources of stub-to-recursive data due to privacy concerns.)

-DITL/Level 3: Level 3 operates DNS service for their customers, and also as an open public resolver [65].
-Their infrastructure supports 9 sites, each with around 4 front-end recursive resolvers, each load-balanced across around 8 back-end resolvers, as verified by the operators.
-We use their 48-hour trace hosted by DNS-OARC [19].
+DITL/Level 3: Level 3 operates DNS service for their customers, and also as an open public resolver [74].
+Their infrastructure supports 9 sites, each with around 4 front-end recursive resolvers, each load-balanced across around 8 backend resolvers, as verified by the operators.
+We use their 48-hour trace hosted by DNS-OARC [26].